-- Describe events from past cultures, societies, or civilizations. - Recognize the varieties of evidence that historians use to offer diverse perspectives on the meaning of the past. - Identify the role of human agency in shaping events and historical change. - Demonstrate an understanding of historical causality. - Evaluate competing historical claims that frequently inform the present.
+- Describe events from past cultures, societies, or civilizations. - Recognize the varieties of evidence that historians use to offer diverse perspectives on the meaning of the past. - Identify the role of human agency in shaping events and historical change. - Explain historical causality. - Evaluate competing historical claims that frequently inform the present.